-Rotsaert Dental Laboratory Services Inc., the corporation, it’s owners and employees, are aware of the need to disinfect the various dental appliances they work with, as a required task under current standards of practice.
-The purpose of this policy is to prevent the transmission of infectious disease, and outlines procedures for infection control in our dental laboratory.
+Rotsaert Dental Laboratory, the corporation, its owners and its employees, are aware of the need to disinfect the various dental appliances they work with, as a required task under current standards of practice.
+The purpose of this policy is to prevent the transmission of infectious diseases and outlines procedures for infection control in our dental laboratory.

 This policy applies to all full and part-time co-workers, patients, clients and business associates who are in contact with the lab.

-Barrier Protection: Physical barriers are called Personal Protective Equipment (PPE), and in the dental laboratory setting includes gloves, masks or face shields, eyewear and protective clothing (gowns, laboratory coats, uniforms).
+Barrier Protection: Physical barriers are called Personal Protective Equipment (PPE), and in the dental laboratory setting include gloves, masks or face shields, eyewear and protective clothing (gowns, laboratory coats, uniforms).

 Disinfection: is a process that destroys microorganisms.
 Sterilization is a process by which all forms of life, including bacterial spores, are destroyed.
 Disinfection is generally less lethal to pathogenic organisms than sterilization.
 In Canada, disinfectants for use in dental practice have a drug identification number (DIN) issued by Health Canada, which is shown on the label.
 The product label also presents the main set of information that the manufacturer is legally required to provide, and the label contents are monitored before issuance of the DIN.